husseinabuammar24-cloud/Deployment/README.md

 ## Model

-Trained with scikit-learn on cleaned Belgian property listing data (`Data/SaleCleanFinal.csv`).
-Preprocessing includes:
+Trained with scikit-learn on cleaned Belgian property listing data (`Data/SaleCleanFinal.csv` / `Data/SaleCleanForAnalysis.csv`).

+The deployed API (`app/main.py`) loads four separately fitted artifacts and applies them in order:

+- Missing-value imputation (`impute_values.pkl`)
+- One-hot encoding of categorical features (`encoder.pkl`)
 - Numeric feature scaling (`scaler.pkl`)
-- One-hot encoding of categorical features (`encoder.pkl`)
-- Missing-value imputation (`impute_values.pkl`)
+- The trained model (`model.pkl`)

-See `train_model.py` for the full training and preprocessing pipeline.
+See `dev/train_model.py` for the training and preprocessing steps that produced these.

+A newer version lives in `Pipeline/` — it combines imputation, encoding, scaling, and the model into a single `sklearn.pipeline.Pipeline`, saved as one `pipeline.pkl` (via `Pipeline/train_model_pipeline.py`, served by `Pipeline/main.py`).
+This isn't deployed yet; switch Render's start command to `uvicorn Pipeline.main:app ...` when you're ready to cut over.

 ---